Children’s Advisory Team

 The photo is of me graduating from Nursery school in 2002, aged 4, at Estolub Nursery & Primary in Lagos, Nigeria.
 I started attending the nursery school at age 11 months because I would erupt in floods of tears whenever my mum would bring me with her to drop off my sister.
 I didn’t want to leave my sister, so my mum was encouraged to enrol me at the same school despite my tender age.

-Danielle Ford, Research
+Danielle Ford, Research for the MCI website

 I was born and raised in Kent, England alongside my twin sister.
 My favourite subject at school was English, until I did A-Levels and decided to pursue History and International Relations at university.
 I studied at King’s College London, spending two years living in Waterloo and enjoying the fast-paced city life.
 I also spent a semester at the University of Sydney, where I admittedly spent more time on the beach than in the classroom!
 I am now living in Belfast as a postgraduate student in Public History at Queen’s University, aiming to eventually become an academic.